mosinu/bixby-remap/README.md

 * Calendar
 * Calculator

 To change the currently mapped function, simply reinstall the module, make a new selection and reboot.

 To restore the default Bixby behaviour, simply deactivate or uninstall the module and reboot.

 ## Changelog

+2019-03-22: v2.1

+- Support for the Samsung Galaxy S10e/S10/S10+ (G970F/G973F/G975F).

 2018-11-03: v2.0